Future waste initiatives in Cardinia Shire

 Bin education program

-Our bin education program will start towards the end of 2019, for an initial 12-month trial period.
-A representative will be out on the streets answering your waste questions, letting you know what goes in which bin, rewarding those doing the right thing and helping households who are still a bit unsure.
+Our bin education program started in September 2019.
+A representative is out on the streets answering your waste questions, letting you know what goes in which bin, rewarding those doing the right thing and helping households who are still a bit unsure.
 Now, more than ever, it is important that we all do our bit to ensure our waste goes in the right bin.

 For more information on our future waste projects, read Waste and Resource Recovery Strategy (2017-21).